texfaq/texfaq.github.io/FAQ-askquestion.md

 going to [ask your question](FAQ-gethelp), but how do you phrase it?

-Excellent ''general'' advice (how to ask questions of anyone) is contained in
+Excellent "general" advice (how to ask questions of anyone) is contained in
 [Eric Raymond's article on the topic](http://catb.org/~esr/faqs/smart-questions.html).
 Eric's an extremely self-confident person, and this comes through in